 • In-body image stabilisation (CMOS shift, up to 2.5stops)

 Key to its attraction is its sheer robustness.
 The TG-7 is waterproof to 15m, shockproof to a drop from 2.1m, freezeproof to -10°C, and crushproof.
-So you can use it without any worries on the beach or in the sea.
 It also boasts impressive close-up capability and an extensive range of underwater modes, plus an extensive range of lighting and lens accessories.
+While the sensor is a 1/2.3-inch type, meaning its quality is inferior to other cameras on this list, the TG-7 still dependably produces punchy images, particularly in bright conditions.

 For outdoor adventurers, it also includes a suite of environmental sensors that allow you to keep track of your travels, including GPS with a compass, a thermometer and an accelerometer.